 The Prophetic Word and the Christmas Story

 God’s Word is still the supreme authority on the subject of Christmas.
 There is power in the written and even more so in the spoken Word.
-As you celebrate the Lord’s birth, take time to read the aloud the Christmas Story as documented in the chronological account of the Nativity.
+As you celebrate the Lord’s birth, take time to read the Christmas Story aloud.
+The following is the chronological account as documented in Scripture.

 THE MESSIANIC MESSENGER PROPHESIED—MALACHI 3:1

 And he will prepare the way before Me.